wrzchwc/wrzchwc/README.md

 # Hi Friend, good to see you here 👋
-Call me Kuba 😃
+Call me Kuba 🙂
-I'm a computer engineering student from [Wrocław](https://en.wikipedia.org/wiki/Wroc%C5%82aw)
-My motto is *Stop looking for obstacles, start looking for possibilities* 🙌
+My personal maxim is *Stop looking for obstacles, start looking for possibilities* 🙌

 ## Currently on my agenda
 ⚛️ Social media app (React, Redux, MUI)